-For additional information, visit the Student Activities Office, Room 213C-1, or call (708) 656-8000, Ext.
-419.
+For more information about campus organizations and clubs, contact the Student Activities Office at (708) 656-8000, Ext.
+2262 • Room 241C

 TUTORIAL SERVICES

 The Individual Learning Center, Room 236C, in the Student Success Center, provides individualized educational assistance to all students at Morton College.
 Tutoring is available at all levels of instruction in writing and math; students can receive writing and/or math-related help for any classes they are enrolled in at the college.
 In addition to personalized instruction, the ILC offers a variety of small group workshops, including mid-term and finals reviews for math and portfolio preparation for English, along with state-of-the-art computerized teaching tools in writing and math.
 The ILC also provides makeup testing services for faculty and students.